chupinmaxime/mpchess/README.md

 This package allows you to draw chess boards and positions.
 The appearance of the drawings is modern and largely inspired by what is offered by the excellent web site [Lichess.org](lichess.org).
-Relying on METAPOST probably allows more graphic flexibility than the excellent packages LaTeX.
+Relying on METAPOST probably allows more graphic flexibility than the excellent LaTeX packages.

 _This package is in beta version, do not hesitate to report bugs, as well as requests for improvement_.